Ross65536/adc-middleware/README.md

 > **Important**: When deploying it's very important to make the backend's API unavailable to the public (for the turnkey example, delete the exposed ports in the `scripts/docker-compose.yml` file's `ireceptor-api` service)

+> **Important**: You must generate a new password and hash for the `app.synchronizePasswordHash` variable, see below how.

 ### First time setup (dev):

 > If using OpenJDK, use minimum of v11.0.7